userfrosting/learn/pages/09.routes-and-controllers/05.client-input/docs.md

 echo $params['format'];
 ```

->>>>> By default, browsers typically send data (from AJAX requests, etc) for `GET` requests through the query string.
-Again, this does **not** mean that query strings == GET.
+[notice=note]By default, browsers typically send data (from AJAX requests, etc) for `GET` requests through the query string.
+Again, this does **not** mean that query strings == GET.[/notice]

 ## Retrieving Body Parameters

 Slim [provides a number of methods](https://www.slimframework.com/docs/v3/objects/request.html#the-request-body) for retrieving data from the body.
 The two most common scenarios involve retrieving data that was submitted from a form, and uploaded files.

 ### Form Data